 Seeking students to contribute to the Environmental Health Study for Western New York investigating environmental exposure in relation to health and identify ways to prevent disease in the future.

-The project: The Environmental Health Study for Western New York is a prospective cohort study of current and former residents of the City and Town of Tonawanda, and the Town of Grand Island.
+The Environmental Health Study for Western New York is a prospective cohort study of current and former residents of the City and Town of Tonawanda, and the Town of Grand Island.
 The primary objective of the study is to investigate environmental exposures in relation to health and identify ways to prevent disease in the future.
 For complete information on the study, pilot studies, research team, etc., please go to our study website: ehstudy.buffalo.edu

 Our needs: Our initial recruitment effort to establish our study cohort is off to a great start.
 We sent out over 100,000 questionnaires to the residents of the City and Town of Tonawanda, and Grand Island.
 We received over 12,000 surveys back, and now we need help entering survey data and filing.
 Additionally, we recently started the biospecimen collection portion of the study and are simultaneously working on enrolling families and children, which includes a neurobehavioral assessment of adolescents.
 Finally, we are planning our follow up study efforts for the next several years.